alectsnodgrass/Computational_Physics/Michael/DLA/writeup/writeup.md

   <p><em>Figure 5:</em> Effects of radius on the dimension for the aggregates </p>
 </div>

 Presuming that this is not an artifact of a buggy implimentation, this change is less smooth than the effect stickyness.
 We see that the capacity dimension starts to oscillate somewhat around 1.66.

+## Attribution
+Alec gave me the idea for the adaptive sampling of angles.
+That greatly sped up the algorithm.
+Besides that, various papers and articles online were not directly incorporated, but we helpful in putting together the algorithm.

+## Time Keeping
+About 30 hours was spent on the code and about 6 on the report.

+## Languages, Libraries, Lessons Learned
+Everything was written in python using matplotlib and numpy for plotting, computing, and animating.
+I learned about using the animating features the most as well as creative ways to use list slicing and reshaping for algorithms.